 HE Sheikh Joaan bin Hamad Al-Thani, President of the National Olympic Committee of Qatar;

-Dr Chungwon Choue, President of World Taekwondo and the Taekwondo Humanitarian Federation;
+Dr Chungwon Choue, President of World Taekwondo and Chairman of Taekwondo Humanitarian Foundation;

 Mr Yiech Pur Biel, a member of the first Refugee Olympic Team at the Olympic Games Rio 2016;